Armada vs. Armada

 Advanced Construction Bot

 Advanced Construction bot is a unit that opens you the window to most of the T2 economy and defensive structures.
-In most situations when you get one, start from updating your metal extractors, geothermal powerplants and then make fusion reactors and advanced metal makers.
+In most situations when you get one, start from updating your metal extractors, geothermal powerplants and then make fusion reactors and advanced energy converters.
 It has a higher buildpower than the simpler T1 Construction bot and boosts your metal and energy storage by 100.

 Advanced Construction Sub